 - Don’t fight a new wave of technology instead grab it and,

 - 10X change in competition: Walmart has superior logistics than others.
-Companies who succeeded against it did so by specializing.
-For example, Home Depot, Office Depot, Toys R Us etc.
+Companies that succeeded against it did so by specializing.
+For example, Home Depot, Office Depot, Toys R Us, etc.

-- 10X change in competition: Next was built around vertical industry model.
-It was aimed at competing against Mac, except that industry changed in the meanwhile and found itself competing against several PC manufacturers.
-Next saved itself by becoming a software only company afterward.
+- 10X change in competition: Next was built around the vertical industry model.
+It was aimed at competing against Mac, except that the industry changed in the meanwhile and found itself competing against several PC manufacturers.
+Next saved itself by becoming a software-only company afterward.

 - 10X change in technology: From 1927 onwards, movies started to have sound.
 Some actors lived in denial while some accepted the change and became successful.

-- 10X change in customer: In 1920’s, Ford fails to acknowledge that customers are looking for more style and leisure than its standard Model T. GM won by introducing those models.
-Supercomputer industry (and Cray Computer Corp.) died at the end of the cold war as computing based moved to microprocessors and government spending dried up.
+- 10X change in customer: In the 1920s, Ford failed to acknowledge that customers are looking for more style and leisure than its standard Model T. GM won by introducing those models.
+The supercomputer industry (and Cray Computer Corp.) died at the end of the cold war as computing based moved to microprocessors and government spending dried up.

-- 10X change in complementors: PC industry and Intel are mutually dependent, any changes to one impact the other.
-(Ashish’s note: both Intel’s processors and PC industry are struggling as of 2014).
+- 10X change in complementors: The PC industry and Intel are mutually dependent, any changes to one impact the other.
+(Ashish’s note: both Intel’s processors and the PC industry are struggling as of 2014).

-- 10X change in regulation: In 1906, Food and Drugs Act was passed mandating that all medicines must label their ingredients.
-So, things like morphine and cannabis have to be either removed or company will lose the market share.
+- 10X change in regulation: In 1906, the Food and Drugs Act was passed mandating that all medicines must label their ingredients.
+So, things like morphine and cannabis have to be either removed, or the company will lose the market share.

-- 10X change in regulation: In 1968, FCC ruled that telephone company cannot mandate its own equipment for customers.
+- 10X change in regulation: In 1968, FCC ruled that telephone companies cannot mandate their equipment for customers.
 Bell System’s monopoly in equipment was lost.
-Its monopoly reduced even further when in 1984, AT&T finished its voluntary break up into 6 baby Bells.
+Its monopoly was reduced even further when in 1984, AT&T finished its voluntary break up into six baby Bells.
 The new baby Bells learned that they need to prepare for competition.
-Privatization of state-owned companies produces the same impact where they either fail or learn to become good at marketing.
+The privatization of state-owned companies produces the same impact where they either fail or learn to become good at marketing.

 Why not do it ourselves?

-Intel started in 1968 and by 1984, its main revenue line, that is, memories was struggling against Japanese competitors.
-CEO Gordon Moore and Andy realized that if a new CEO is brought it, he would get Intel out of memory business.
-Therefore, they decided that Intel should get out of memory business.
+Intel started in 1968 and by 1984, its primary revenue line, that is, memories was struggling against Japanese competitors.
+CEO Gordon Moore and Andy realized that if they bring in a new CEO, he will get Intel out of the memory business.
+Therefore, they decided that Intel should get out of the memory business.
 4 out of 5 fabs were already producing microprocessor chips instead of memories because the fab resources were being reallocated automatically based on profits.
 There was a lot of political turmoil internally.
 Customers were not surprised since they were expecting this.
-The complete focused on 386 processors which became a huge success.
+The complete focus on 386 processors became a huge success.

 Lesson: When a new CEO is brought in, usually when the company is struggling, he succeeds not because he is better but because he does not have the same emotional attachment to the obsolete past as the previous one.